bsandmann/blocktrust-identity-wallet/README.md

 3. Enable the developer mode
 4. Click on “Load unpaxked”
 5. Point it to the right directory and click Ok.
 If you get an error-message it usually means you are in the wrong directory 😉
-6. You might get an error regarding “manifest v2”, but that’s expected for one.
+6. You might get an error regarding “manifest v2”, but that’s expected for now.
 7. The extension is now loaded.
 Pin the icon to have directly accessible.
 8. Have fun trying it out